How We Test Gaming Hardware

 How We Pick Products to Test

-We do not test every product that exists.
+We don’t test every product that exists.
 That would take forever and produce junk reviews.
 Instead we focus on the products Indian gamers are actually searching for and buying.

 1. Search volume: We use Google Search Console, Ahrefs, and Reddit r/IndianGaming to find which product queries are trending among Indian gamers